aditya1503/TorTracker/README.md

 This program uses machine learning to Track websites visited using Tor.

-Although the data is ecnrypted, there are feature engineering techniques that can help in looking for patterns in the packets transmitted.
+Although the data is encrypted, there are feature engineering techniques that can help in looking for patterns in the packets transmitted.

 The code gives around 44% accuracy on the test dataset. (in predicting 10 different websites)